Enterprise Cloud Computing Program (ECCP)

 Learning Platform Update

-As of March 21, 2025, over 4,100 IT staff, across 50 agencies, have been onboarded and have access to Pluralsight.
-Thirty-eight agencies have onboarded 100% of their IT staff.
-While over 2,900 IT staff members have access to Pluralsight, 60% (1,750) have logged in and have begun their learning journey.
-We are continuing to partner with DES, Sum Total, and Pluralsight to connect to the state LMS which will enable Pluralsight training completion information to flow into our LMS and display on your transcript.
-Integration to LMS is expected to go live mid-April.
+We are continuing to partner with the Department of Enterprise Services (DES), Sum Total, and Pluralsight to connect to the state LMS which will enable Pluralsight training completion information to flow into our LMS and display on your transcript.
+Integration into LMS is currently expected to go live around the end of May 2025.

 Brokerage Update

-Deep dive workshops covering various topics continue with the Special AG and are expected to be completed by early April.
+Deep dive workshops covering various topics continue with the Special AG.
 The output of the workshops will inform our brokerage strategy for the state and how we enter negotiations with the Cloud Service Providers (AWS and Azure).

 Project Status Updates Archive